yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

         * increase the size of the heap (or at least the young generation)
       * Are you using a concurrent collector and seeing full GCs due to concurrent-mode failures?
         * if available CPU, try increasing the number of concurrent GC threads or starting the background sweep sooner by adjusting the `InitiatingHeapOccupancyPercent`
-        * G1: the concurrent cycle won’t start if there are pending mixed GCs; try reducing the mixed GC count target
+        * G1: the concurrent cycle won't start if there are pending mixed GCs; try reducing the mixed GC count target
       * Are you using a concurrent collector and seeing full GCs due to promotion failures?
         * In CMS, a promotion failure indicates that the heap is fragmented: there is little to do about that.
 Use G1.
 Also increase the number of concurrent G1 threads (`InitiatingHeapOccupancyPercent` or reducing the mixed count target)